CZECH ALASKA_PART 1.

 There, for the first time, it was time to put the sled on my back and put on my running shoes.
 At Klínovec, things got moving too, and the rest of the starting field set off on their way.
 At that time Krakonoš finally calmed down and for the first time it could be said that the sun was shining.
 Apart from a few personal battles, their journey was going well.
 In Horní Maršov, at the 100 km mark, the second part of the relay, Lenka and Vitek, were waiting for Hosta.

-The handover took place peacefully during refreshments in a local restaurant in the company of everyone.
+The handover took place quietly during refreshments in a local restaurant with the company of everyone.
 Kopis and Bat ended their journey here, because they knew that this was enough to start their collection of experiences.
 They have outdone themselves and for that they have my great respect for having made it this far even in these conditions.
 Hats off to Hosta, who had to touch herself, didn't let herself get discouraged, and even had the desire to go on the trail again.
 Lenka and Vitek set off towards Rýchory.

 It was nice to walk in normal shoes and I even enjoyed walking on the asphalt.
 At the same time I felt sorry for the guys in front, because they were walking the whole time in just skis, and it must have been hell (as they confirmed at the finish line).
 It was a beautiful sunny day, and it was a shot of optimism into my veins.
 Above Trutnov, it was possible to put on the tourist skis again and sometimes even admire the enthusiasm of the locals when they were snowmobiling their tracks in the fields.